Engaging Men is…

 Support survivors of domestic and sexual violence in their lives.

-Hold discussions about gender-based violence and masculinity.
+Hold discussions about violence and expectations of being a man.

 Build an awareness campaign or programming in their school, organization, or community.